faraz455/nestjs-prisma-mysql/README.md

 Copy paste the above as many times as you wish to serve multiple tenants.
 Make sure to update their host addresses and environment details accordingly.

+For more detailed information on multi-tenancy, please visit - [docs - multitendancy](./docs/multi-tendancy.docs.md)

 ## Running the app

 ```bash